top of page

 No Unsolicited advice

 Oh, the unsolicited advice that new parents get!
 It comes from every direction.
 But don’t worry—you won’t get any advice here.
 You’re on your own, kid.
-I’m not going to tell you to “just try ginger” or ask, “have you tried…?”
+I’m not going to tell you to “sleep when the baby sleeps” or ask, “have you tried…?”
 Instead, I’ll give you the space to talk through whatever’s weighing on you.

 I will be curious about you